francoparente/francoparente/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Functional Analyst at Émerix.
+- 💼 I’m currently working as a Functional Analyst at Émerix.
 - 🌱 I’m currently in my third year of studying Information Systems Engineering
-- 📫 How to reach me: fparente14@gmail.com
 - 😄 Pronouns: He/Him

 ### How to reach me: